Mentor To Millions & Founder Of Angellist Naval Ravikant

 Thank you for the timeless value.

-Those morsels are the majority of the show.
+Those morsels are the entirety of the show.
 You handled each corner Shane took you through with tightly wrapped, clear speech.
 It is one of the most impressionable bits of media I have ever consumed.
-Your nonchalant dismissal of macroeconomics as measuring stick stands out as evidence of your superior thinking.
+Your nonchalant dismissal of macroeconomics as a measuring stick stands out as evidence of your superior thinking.
 You lean on Nassim Taleb in justifying this comment and rightfully so, but for someone to dismiss as fundamental and accepted a system of measurement as macroeconomics requires uncommon insight and clarity.
 Yet, you dismantled the corrupt political bedrock of macroeconomics as casually as you recited your morning’s workout routine.

 Appreciation and Gratitude

 I am writing this on January the 2nd of 2020 and it is no surprise to see so many people include at least one of your interviews in their top podcasts of the previous decade.
 The most common response I saw was your appearance on Joe Rogan and your personal podcast, ‘How To Get Rich’.

 My podcast is unknown and amateur.
 I have recorded several interviews with some very interesting people.
 The purpose of the podcast is to send a message to young people (aged 20-25).
 The message that although their path is unclear and the only certainty of the future tumult, the podcast can confirm for them everyone’s been there.
 Even those who made it to the tippy top of happiness, success, wealth or knowledge.
 The top of anything.
 My purpose for the podcast is to reassure young people that although they are confused they are not alone, and hopefully that message will be inspiration enough to keep on going.

 I would ask you on the show to speak specifically about your years aged 20-30.
 What were you doing?
 Who were you with?
 What doubts did you have?
 When did you embarrass yourself?
 How often were you questioning everything?
 I ask my guests to answer these questions to quell the angst of my target listeners.
 The podcast can offer you no exposure and no compensation, but it can offer you what seems to be your current measure of time well spent.
 I can offer you a platform to help others.

 Naval, if by some miracle of SEO you have come across this post, it would mean so much to hear from you (firstname.lastname@example.org).
-Yourself, alongside with Tim Ferriss, Christopher Hitchens, Rolf Potts and Jordan Peterson have had such an impact on my life that I am in debt to you all a significant sum that at this moment I have not the means to pay.
+Yourself, alongside with Tim Ferriss, Christopher Hitchens, Rolf Potts and Jordan Peterson have had such an impact on my life that I am in debt to you all a significant sum that I have not the means to pay.

 All I can say is thank you for sharing your wisdom and I hope I have the pleasure of meeting you one day.